 Examination of the records shows little about the island.
 One crew member who grew up on the coast opposite once stayed on the island for a few days.
 He describes it as crescent shaped with a nice sloping beach inside the curve, and a good natural harbour.
 The centre of the island rises to about forty-five metres above the sea, a cross between a large hill and a short ridge.
 The island is only two kilometres long and about half that wide.
 The seaward side is a straight drop into deep water with the side closest to Berant as the crescent beach and harbour.
 The island is only sixteen kilometres off the coast and not inhabited.
 Many people often go to the island for a weekend alone.
 He remembers people talking about a cave on the island, but he never saw it.

 On the off chance there are some people on the island who are involved with the matter they’re investigating they approach the island with great care.
-The patrol boat races toward the island with no lights showing, and with darken ship screens across all hatches.
+The patrol boat races toward the island with no lights showing, and with darken ship screens across all of the hatches.
 When they’re within five kilometres of the island the engines are slowed down and the heavy mufflers activated.
 The boat is now going a lot slower, but it’s a dark, silent, moving spot on the ocean.
 When they’re about three kilometres out the radar operator reports two small boats on his radar, one entering the harbour while one leaves it heading toward the seaward side by going around the northern edge.
 Mike and Gerry look at each other, no one in their right mind will use small boats like this unless they’re up to something they don’t want anyone to notice.
-Gerry orders the platoon to prepare for a night action.
+Gerry orders Sergeant Chektar’s platoon to prepare for a night action.
 He also asks to be dropped ashore in a manner they’re not likely to be spotted.

 Lieutenant Mason says, “I wish I could, Sir, but there’s no way we can get near that beach without them seeing us.
 The best I can offer in surprise is to run aground near them just before high tide, which is soon.”